fpereiro/lite/readme.md

 If your software remains correct, performant and flexible, you won already.
 Disregard the popularity contest.
 Focus on the signal, not the noise.

-## 13. Always pick the unfancy alternative.
+## 13. Always pick the lite alternative.

 If you are in doubt about whether to implement something or not, consider whether you are doing it because you need it, or because it is fancy and it sounds like what everyone is doing these days.
-It might be that a few things are just fancy but have no clear benefits.
+It might be that a few things - even established practices - have lighter alternatives that actually work better.

-Many other things, like an event system, are initially not necessary and would be plainly fancy in the context of a small system with no integrations.
-But if your system grows and interacts with multiple integrations (and especially if those integrations are unreliable because of reasons outside of your control), the event systems becomes essential; then it is no longer fancy, and you can use it.
+Many other things, like an event system, are initially not necessary and would be plainly heavy in the context of a small system with no integrations.
+But if your system grows and interacts with multiple integrations (and especially if those integrations are unreliable because of reasons outside of your control), the event systems becomes essential; then it is no longer heavy, and you can use it.

 Same goes for layers: if you are 100% sure that you will only serve HTTP requests, you might want to have a single layer for both HTTP routes and application logic.
 But if you will support webhooks, it is actually unfancier to split the outermost functions (one for HTTP and one for websockets), and then let each of those functions call the corresponding application function with the same inputs.